-Fiscal 2014 environment-related investments at the UACJ Group's four main works totaled approximately 310 million yen.
-As energy-saving measures, we are moving forward with steps such as reduction of heat losses in our heat-treatment furnaces, conversion to LNG, and adoption of LED lighting.
-To protect the environment, we are investing mainly in construction aimed at preventing groundwater contamination.
+The UACJ Group's fiscal 2014 environment-related investments totaled approximately 840 million yen.
+As energy-saving measures, we are moving forward with steps such as updating of our electrical equipment and boilers, and adopting LED lighting.
+To protect the environment, we are investing mainly in the installation of dust collectors and construction aimed at preventing groundwater contamination.